konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

 ## Connecting tools

-Another piece of the Unix philosophy is to build small tools that do once thing optimally and use the standard input and standard output.
+Another piece of the Unix philosophy is to build small tools that do one thing optimally and use the standard input and standard output.
 The real power of Unix builds on the capability to easily connect tools.
 For this so called *pipes* are used.
 To use the standard output of one file as standard input of another tool the